twojay-dn/streamlit_services/check_answer_test/resource/prompt/gen_hint_list.md

   - Violence
   - Discrimination
   - Any illegal context
+- When using {word_meaning}, avoid directly stating the definition.
+Instead, allude to aspects of the meaning in creative ways.
+- Ensure that hints based on {word_meaning} are as concise and child-friendly as other hints.

 ## Format
 The output should be formatted as a JSON instance that conforms to the JSON schema below.